- 1What Is Colestipol?

 Sudden loss of weight.

 Usually, these effects are mild and go away on their own within a few days or weeks.
-If these effects are severe or do not go away on their own, consult your physician as soon as possible for further management.
+If these effects are severe or do not go away on their own, consult the physician as soon as possible for further management.

 Things to Be Considered While Taking Colestipol: